-[IF “Yes”] If you recall which gTLD or gTLDs did you register your domain name in?
+[IF RESPONDENT IS GROUP A] If you recall, which new gTLD(s) did you register your domain name in?
 [OPEN TEXT FIELD]

-When you attempted to register your domain names, did you ever receive a Claims Notice of possible trademark conflict?
-[MULTIPLE CHOICE]
+[IF RESPONDENT IS GROUP A] When you attempted to register your domain names for new gTLDs, did you ever receive a Claims Notice of possible trademark conflict?
+An example of such a notice is provided below.
+[Show example Claims Notice] [MULTIPLE CHOICE]

-Yes
+Yes, I received a Claims Notice once

+Yes, I received a Claims Notice on more than one registration attempt

 No

-Don’t know/Not sure
+Don’t know/Not Sure

-[IF “Yes”] Did you register the domain name for which you received a Claims Notice?
+Q5a.
+[IF “Yes, I received a Claims Notice once” OR “Yes, more than once”] Did you register the domain name for which you received a Claims Notice?
 [MULTIPLE CHOICE]

 Yes